DS1TPT/ABF_Lang/README.md

 Data and pointer processing
 - size of char is 1B, size of int is 4B, and size of double is 8B For 32bit and 64bit systems.
 - Pointer type and signed/unsigned will be maintained without specific commands including 'k'.
-- Product of calculation is stored in buffer.
+- Product of calculations except for shift calculations('{' and '}') will be stored in buffer.
 To save the product to memory, you must set correct pointer type and use '=' command.
 ```
 Example: f0w100f1w250-1,0f2= ;buffer = *(mem + 1) - *mem; *(mem + 2) = buffer;
 ```
 - Address is set byte-wise. pointer type has no effect.
-- Every data read/write starts from the byte at the current pointer/address, and it's the Left-Most Byte.
+- Every data read/write starts from the byte at the current pointer/address.
 ```
 Example: #f5w255 ;write int type data from address 5 to 8.
-Data from 5 to 8: 0x000000ff
+Byte value from 5 to 8: 0xff000000(little-endian)
 ```
 - The type check of the value stored in the memory will NOT performed.
 ```
-Example: '#f0w2147483647$f2w0 ;value from 0 to 3: 0x7fff00ff
+Example: '#f0w2147483647$f2w0 ;value from 0 to 3: 0xffff007f(little-endian)
 ```
 - '\\' command reads and outputs the value as much as the length corresponding to the pointer type.
 In the case of a double pointer, the value is converted to an integer and output.
 - '_' command reads and outputs the value in floating-point type as much as the length of double type.